-- 6. Plug the power cable into the power cable socket on the replacement PSU and fold the retaining clip down over the power cord. - The two PSU status LEDs light up green to indicate that the unit is functioning properly and supplying power to the unit. - 7.
-In the graphical user interface (GUI), go to the Home page and verify that the status bar for the new Power Supply Unit is green.
+6. Plug the power cable into the power cable socket on the replacement PSU.

+The two PSU status LEDs light up green to indicate that the unit is functioning properly and supplying power to the unit.

+7. In the graphical user interface (GUI), go to the Home page and verify that the status bar for the new Power Supply Unit is green.
 See the Nexsan High-Density Storage User Guide for more information.